Managing Triggers

 (Originally written February 23, 2021)

-Tonight as I sit here trying to ground myself again, I want to share five things I find helpful when triggered.
+Tonight, as I sit here trying to ground myself again, I want to share five things I find helpful when triggered.

 2.)
-Taking a bath is my favorite way to tune into my feelings as well.
+Taking a bath is also my favorite way to tune into my feelings.
 It flips a switch in my brain and makes me feel like I am in a bubble for a moment.
 It is harder to distract yourself when you are in the bath.
-There isn't anything to do except think.
-I am not talking about overthinking...I am talking about thinking about why you feel the way you do.
+There's nothing to do except think.
+I am not talking about overthinking...I'm talking about examining why you feel the way you do.
 Baths are also great ways to refresh your mind and body.

 Music Suggestions that really helped to ground me: Spirit Lead Me, Oceans, and Unraveling.